Legislation passed in 2013 included a requirement for periodic reviews of the intelligence and security agencies.

 In March 2016, Sir Michael Cullen and Dame Patsy Reddy presented the First Independent Review of Intelligence and Security to Parliament.
 The review focused on the legislative framework governing the agencies and their oversight regime.

-Their central conclusion was that there should be a single, integrated and comprehensive Act clearly setting out how and why the agencies are constituted; how their intelligence and security activities are authorised; and their oversight.
+Their central conclusion was that there should be a single, integrated and comprehensive Act clearly setting out how and why the agencies are constituted, how their intelligence and security activities are authorised, and their oversight.

-The current legislation
+The previous legislation

-There are currently four separate Acts governing New Zealand’s core security and intelligence agencies, and their oversight bodies:
+Before the Intelligence and Security Act 2017, there were 4 separate Acts governing New Zealand’s core security and intelligence agencies, and their oversight bodies:

 - the New Zealand Security and Intelligence Service Act 1969

 - the Government Communications Security Bureau Act 2003

 - the Intelligence and Security Committee Act 1996

 - the Inspector-General of Intelligence and Security Act 1996

 In the 47 years since the New Zealand Security and Intelligence Service (NZSIS) Act was passed, the world has changed a lot.
 In light of the growing complexity and sophistication of security threats, there is an increasing need for intelligence and security agencies to work together and pool their expertise.
 Having separate Acts has hampered the ability of the NZSIS and Government Communications Security Bureau (GCSB) to work together.